 To make use of the energy stored in sugars requires another process known as cellular respiration.
 In this process, the sugars produced by photosynthesis are systematically broken down by a series of biochemical pathways to create a molecule known as adenosine tri-phosphate (ATP) which becomes the energy carrier within cells.
 While not the only way cells gather energy, ATP is utilized by a high percentage of biochemical reactions.

-Neither photosynthesis nor cellular respiration could operate, however, without a large assemblage of proteins.
+Neither photosynthesis nor cellular respiration could operate without a large assemblage of proteins.
 Some proteins are used as pumps to move ions across membranes.
 Some are used as catalysts to speed up chemical reactions.
 Some are built into little nano-machines used to manufacture essential molecules.
-What becomes interesting is that the processes used to make these proteins (i.e. transcription and translation) rely upon a source of amino acids which are actually derived from the sugars produced during photosynthesis.
-These protein building processes also rely upon an energy source, namely, ATP which came from cellular respiration.
+What becomes interesting is that the processes used to make these proteins (i.e. transcription and translation) require a source of amino acids which are derived from the sugars produced during photosynthesis.
+Amino acids are manufactured in chloroplasts – the same place where photosynthesis occurs.
+Protein synthesis also relies upon an energy source to do its work: the ATP which comes from cellular respiration.

 J. S. Bach signed the manuscripts of all his church music, and even some of his secular pieces with the initials “S.D.G” which stood for Sole Deo Gloria (to the glory of God alone).
 While such initials are not stamped inside a cell, it might well be said that the complex inner workings of a cell are indeed singing out like the voices of a fugue.
 It is as the psalmist writes, “All the earth worships you and sings praises to you; they sing praises to your name.”
 (Psalm 66:4)